Pdave-dcn/KlasMwen/docs/architecture.md

 - **File Uploads**: Files are first processed by Multer and then uploaded to Cloudinary.
 - **Error Handling**: Consistent structure ensures the frontend can properly handle and display validation or server errors.

-> For an in-depth overview of the frontend, refer to [Frontend Architecture Docs](./frontend-architecture.md)

 ---

 ## 6. Security Considerations